 First, an area of study is identified, and a problem in the form of a question is proposed about the subject.
 It is important to note that the question should be one that can be investigated.
-For example, a scientist may ask "What is the effect of fertilizer on plant growth?" or "Which fertilizer makes plants grow the tallest?"
+For example, a scientist may ask "What is the effect of surface runoff on the water chemistry of rivers and/or streams?"